 The book will be discussed by Elif Babül, Associate Professor of Anthropology, Mount Holyoke College and Joost Jongerden, Associate Professor of Rural Sociology, Wageningen University.

 The presentations will be followed by feedback from discussants and a Q&A session.
+Registration for the event can be made on Eventbrite.

 About the Book